camcqueen/Getting_Cleaning_Data_Coursera/README.md

 This script will download the data and convert the information into a tidy dataset with limited required changes.

 1. This code REQUIRES you to have the original data stored in your working directory.
-	NOTE: If you need to download the raw data,
+	NOTE: If you need to download the raw data, see "install raw data into your working directory".

 2. Throughout the code, "##" denotes comments that explain what each step will do.
 Each step is both commented before